mdsnbutler/ChE_2410_Project_1_COVID-Factors/README.md

 No significant relationship was found between whether a county had significant public transportation usage and their according case count in 2021.
 Future observations should look into more specific slices such as particular metropolitan areas or specific time periods.

 Code runs normally except for 1_ and 4_ which reference https://github.com/nytimes/covid-19-data the us-counties 2021 file.
 Everything else is created and referenced internally.
+Code runs on python version 3.9.12, seems to behave differently if 3.1 is used.

 Note: background on images is transparent, use non-dark themes to see the graphs below.